veben/go_random_logger/readme.md

 ```

 ## III.
 Creating a new version of the logger
+To create a new version of the logger, follow these steps:

+### 1. Evolving the Logger
+1. Modify the source code as needed
+2. Update the `CHANGELOG.md` to describe the changes in the new version

-## IV.
-Creating a new version of the logger (without Github Actions)
+### 2. Creating a new version of the logger (without Github Actions)
-Follow these steps to create a new version of the logger:
+1. Increment the version of the logger.
+For that, modify `TAG_VERSION` environment variable in `.github/workflows/publish.yml` file to reflect the new version
+2. Push or merge your changes to the **main** branch.
+This action will trigger the GitHub Actions workflow to build and publish the new version.

+### 2-alternative.
+Creating a New Version Manually

-### 1. Generating a Personal Access Token
+#### 1. Generating a Personal Access Token
 In order to authenticate to GitHub Packages the first thing we'll need is an access token.

 - Open your GitHub account, go to Settings -> Developer Settings -> [Personal access tokens](https://github.com/settings/tokens)